kirillsud/luba-web/README.md

 ## Start the app

-To start the development server run `nx serve luba-web`.
+To start the development server run `nx serve luba-web` (run `npx nx serve luba-web` in case npx installed locally).
 Open your browser and navigate to http://localhost:4200/.
 Happy coding!

 ## Generate code